michbur/countR/readmes/manual.md

 ## Settings

-**Separate experiments**: if this checkbox is marked, the countR assumes that experiments are separate and fits the distribution to each individually and independently.
+**Separate experiments**: if this checkbox is marked, the countr assumes that experiments are separate and fits the distribution to each individually and independently.
 Otherwise, all counts are simultaneously fitted to a single model.
 It is more appropriate for situations, where there is assumption that all samples may be describe by the same distribution, for example in case of technical replicates.

 **Confidence level**: the confidence level of confidence intervals.